ircdocs/modern-irc/_includes/modern-appendix.md

 This is bad.
 This will break.
 Here's why: _Any IRC message can choose to include or not include the `source`_.

 If you directly compare the beginning of lines like this, then you will break when servers decide to start including sources on messages (for example, some newer IRCds decide to include the source on all messages that they output).
-This results in clients that break and don't correctly parse incoming messages.
+This results in clients that don't correctly parse incoming messages and break as a result.

 Instead, you should make sure that you send incoming lines through a message parser, and then do things based on what's output by that parser.
 For instance: